 Eight Ways to Declutter Your Kitchen Worktops

-You’ve deliberated, browsed and consulted.
-Calculated, designed and dreamt.
-Finally, after all of this you have your perfect stone worktop installed in your refitted kitchen.
-Perhaps the sparkle of granite inspires energy in the space.
-Or the crisp freshness of marble makes your kitchen feel heavenly.
-Or the glow of rose quartz makes you feel warmly at home.
-Then life happens and your perfect stone worktop gets covered in stuff!
+ou’ve deliberated, browsed, and consulted.
+Calculated, designed, and dreamt.
+Finally, after all this, you have your perfect stone worktop installed in your refitted kitchen.
+Perhaps the sparkle of granite inspires energy in the space, the crisp freshness of marble makes your kitchen feel heavenly, or the glow of rose quartz makes you feel warmly at home.
+Then life happens, and your perfect stone worktop gets covered in stuff!
+It’s time to Declutter Your Kitchen Worktops to restore the beauty and functionality of your space.

-So don’t fall into the trap of a cluttered kitchen!
-Life is busy and clutter builds before you know it.
+So, don’t fall into the trap of a cluttered kitchen!
+Life is busy, and clutter builds up before you know it.
 Before you have your worktop fitted, follow our top tips to declutter kitchen worktops.
 This will allow you to let your worktop shine as a centre point of your new kitchen.

 1. Ingredient Eviction